wwwiesel/ReptorScan/README.md

 # ReptorScan
-Script for automating nmap scans and storing results in markdown compatible files
+Script to automate nmap scans and storing results in markdown compatible files for further enumerating